AndersenLab/dry-guide/docs/cendr.md

 This bucket contains files that have been manually uploaded to the bucket (following an expected naming convention) or created through the 'Admin' portal.
 The content of several pages on CeNDR depends on these files and their contents.

-dataset_release:
-This is the directory where formal releases of CeNDR data are uploaded
+__dataset_release__ - This is the directory where formal releases of CeNDR data are uploaded

 - dataset_release
   - c_elegans